Coronon/PySchemeTranspiler/README.md

 	return None
 ```
 Note that the else is mandatory here as the first return would fall through to the `None` return otherwise.
+PYST will intentionally fail when an incorrect usage of `return` could lead to unexpected behavior.

 ## Usage